-All our products share the signature scent of rosemary (which translates from the Latin, Rosmarinus, as ‘dew of the sea’).
+All our wellness products share the signature scent of rosemary (which translates from the Latin, Rosmarinus, as ‘dew of the sea’).
 This we collect from our gardens, along with the beeswax, honey and propolis from our hives.
 Over time we’ll change this key-note scent, chosen by the Louma team and according to what’s thriving on our land.
 Lavender, lemon, geranium.
 Nature’s possibilities are endless.

 In your rooms you’ll find hand cream, body soap, bath salts (where there’s a bath), shampoo and conditioner.
 In the Wellness Barn you’ll find the same ingredients in our massage oil, liquid soap and moisturiser – including the wonderful smell of rosemary.
 Great for cooling and calming the body, it’s uplifting and refreshing for the mind, renewing enthusiasm and clearing mental fatigue.
 You can also buy our lip balm, face cream and muscle balm here.